aloubyansky/playground/sbom-integration-contract.md

 **Scanner** MUST extract component purls. **Scanner** SHOULD match both the product CPE and component purls against VEX and CVE data sources.

+Occurrence locations use the same archive URI syntax as external references: a path relative to the distribution root, with `!` separating each archive boundary from the entry path within it (e.g., `web/console.war!/WEB-INF/lib/resources.jar`).

 ```json
 {
   "components": [